Fred Riebeling: Career

-Riebeling retired shortly before the 2008 election and Vince Catania, the son of Balcatta MP Nick Catania, won preselection for the vacant seat and retained the seat for the Labor Party.
+He retired shortly before the 2008 election and Vince Catania, the son of Balcatta MP Nick Catania, won preselection for the vacant seat and retained the seat for the Labor Party.

 Riebeling is currently an elected member for the City of Mandurah after winning his 2011 WA local government election contest for a Coastal Ward seat.

 In 2013, Riebeling stood against incumbent Liberal Kim Hames for the Electoral district of Dawesville in the 2013 state election, however was unsuccessful in his bid.

-In 2019, Riebeling was appointed Commissioner of the Town of Port Hedland.
+In 2019, he was appointed Commissioner of the Town of Port Hedland.

 Riebeling was appointed a Member of the Order of Australia in the 2020 Australia Day Honours.